boltops-tools/lono-docs/_includes/intro/plan.md

 You are shown what will change.
-There are 3 previews:
+There are 3 plan previews:

 1. **Template**: This is a diff of the already deployed Template YAML vs the newly built one.
 2. **Parameter**: This is a diff of the already deployed Parameters vs the new ones.